loiclefevre/autonomous-database-for-developers/README.md

 ![](./doc/img/java-logo.png) + ![](./doc/img/spring-boot-logo.png) + ![](./doc/img/adb-logo.png) + ![](./doc/img/ords-logo.png) + ![](./doc/img/maven-logo.png) + ![](./doc/img/liquibase-logo.png)

 ## Demos
-The following demos are presented in a logical order so it is preferable starting with demo 1, then demo 2, etc...
+The following demos are presented in a logical order, so it is preferable starting with demo 1, then demo 2, etc...
 - [Demo 1 - Using the REST Enabled SQL Service to create a new database user](./sqlviarest)
 - [Demo 2 - Connecting using Spring Boot JDBC](./connecting)
 - [Demo 3 - Calling PL/SQL functions to manage database User Locks](./userlocks)